 Relationship Issues: The NLP Perceptual Positions model diagrams the three universal points of view in relationships and shows you how and when to navigate them.
 Clients who practice perceptual positions gain tremendous flexibility, compassion for others, clear boundaries, and a big picture perspective that melts away misunderstanding.

 Of Two Minds: Inner conflict may be the most unappreciated obstacle to productivity and peace of mind.
 You may have a goal but also hear a critical voice in your mind say, “You’re gonna fail!”
 Part of you wants to achieve the goal and part of you is against it, predicting disaster.
 The NLP Parts model is a laser-like approach to healing the inner divide.
-At iNLP, we call parts work Inner Dynamics.
+At iNLP, we call parts work Inner Dynamics, which is taught in our Mental Health Coach Training.

 Goal Setting: Outcome Specification is the NLP model that systematically identifies goals, obstacles, and harnesses the inner resources needed to accomplish them.
 There is no better format for helping someone set themselves up for success in goal-setting.